 How it Works

-In tFLOW it is possible to archive only completed jobs and orders.
+In tFLOW it is possible to archive jobs and orders.
 You can archive a whole order, including all the jobs inside that order or a single job.

 To archive an order, you simply select the Order using the checkbox in the first column on the Orders view page, and then click the 3-dot actions menu in the top right.
 Then select "Archive Orders" in the drop down.

 In the same way you can archive a single job.

 The time to complete the archival procedure can be affected by the number of elements to archive and the archival destination defined in the settings.

 When the procedure is complete the Order is listed and marked as "archived".